-More than ever, physicians are focusing on treatment plans that include the kind of care patients need at home.
-However, physicians face potential liability when patients refuse help that is offered or neglect to follow up as instructed.
+More than ever, physicians are focusing on treatment plans that include care that patients need at home.
+Physicians, however, face potential liability when patients refuse help that is offered or neglect to follow up as instructed.
 If a patient sues, even a verdict in favor of the physician does not negate the time, expense, damage to reputation, adverse social media publicity, or emotional impact of a lawsuit.

-Consider this example: A 67-year-old male with a history of obesity, hypertension, hypercholesterol, atrial fibrillation, and cardiovascular disease had seen the same physician for 20 years.
-During one hospitalization, the patient was put on the blood thinner Coumadin.
+A 67-year-old male with a history of obesity, hypertension, hypercholesterolemia, atrial fibrillation, and cardiovascular disease saw the same physician for 20 years.
+During one hospitalization, the patient was put on the anticoagulant Coumadin.
 The physician and the discharge nurse both educated the patient and his wife about the risks of Coumadin use and the importance of having blood work done every month.
 The conversations were appropriately documented in the medical record.

 Nevertheless, the patient did not keep his first monthly appointment to check his international normalized ratio (INR).
 The physician’s staff called to schedule a follow-up visit, but the patient did not return the call.
 Two days following the call, the patient fell at home.
 His wife took him to the emergency department, where she told the staff that she had been unable to drive him to his appointment for blood work, but she had made sure he took his Coumadin as prescribed.
 The patient’s INR was 8.8—an extremely elevated reading (the therapeutic range for individuals on Coumadin is generally 2 to 3).
 The patient was diagnosed with a bilateral subdural hematoma and underwent a bilateral craniotomy.
 He was discharged home.
 Secondary to problems with coordination and confusion, he presented to the emergency department several more times over the next few months.